PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 with `411 passed in 18.65s`, plus the branch-changed broad related suite with `1683 passed in 24.57s`.

+The sole late indexed final shape/activation convergence call now retains its existing aggregate mutation dictionary as `_late_final_shape_activation_convergence_stats`.
+Its one-index internal convergence, conditional reconciliation, activation fusion, live LayoutState, window-reverse predecessor, boundary-normalization successor, and TensorFlow- free boundary are unchanged.
+The retained value has no consumer.

+This checkpoint passes the focused convergence/window/boundary orchestration gate with `390 passed in 20.13s`, plus the branch-changed broad related suite with `1688 passed in 24.36s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.